stevekrouse/blinknote/README.md

   * lists
   * links
   * HTML
-  * table of contents based on headers
+  * table of contents off to the side, based on headers like in Google Docs
 * history of edits / go back in time (how about a magical ctl-z that works even if you leave the page? eh but what about branches...?)

 ### Yak-shaving